 This approach has made a big difference in the lives of many hard-working Partner Families.
 But, given the extent of the local affordable housing crisis, we need to think bigger.

 Our New Paradigm, a powerful approach to this crisis, has allowed us to build more homes, to a higher standard, on less land.
-This new, entrepreneurial model, is creating stable mixed-income communities.
+This new model is creating stable, mixed-income communities.

 The stages of the New Paradigm include

 - Paton Street, the first Habitat for Humanity mixed income community in Virginia;

 - Sunrise, the nation’s first ever trailer park transformation without resident displacement; and,

 - Southwood, the area’s greatest remaining opportunity to eradicate local housing poverty.

 Want to learn more about our work over the last 25 years?
 Check out our 25th Anniversary Impact Poster!

 Parking for visitors to the Habitat office has changed.
 Click here for details.

 Attend Habitat Charlottesville's